Accessing bank accounts after death: estate and funeral documents on a table at home

 Back to guidesAfter a death: first steps

-Funerals Direct editorial teamUpdated 29 May 20269 min read
+Funerals Direct editorial teamUpdated 29 May 202611 min read

-You probably will not have to pay for the funeral out of your own savings.
 Here is how the Australian bank deceased-estate process works, what to ask for, and how executors avoid being personally exposed.

-This article is general information, not legal or financial advice.
+This is general information, not legal or financial advice.
 For decisions involving your situation, speak with a wills and estates solicitor.

 What happens to the bank account at notification